Otterrr/director_dad/README.md

 #### Fonts

-* No fonts were used, only the default font that is used with materialize.
+* No fonts were imported from google fonts, only the default font that is used with materialize.
 I mainly customised the sizing and weight of the fonts to allow different elements to stand out.

 #### Icons